Abbigail Knowlton Israelsen

 Reflecting on dreams, fables, fibs, biblical accounts, and personal experiences the drawings establish a new chronicle of tales.
 The portrayal of each story relies heavily on intuition, humor, and mood.
 Yarn Tricks drawings are secretive, deceptive, unspoken and sometimes naïve.
 The intuitive choices in relation to the automatic writing stem from lessons learned in childhood, early experiences, and juvenile understandings of adult situations and topics.
 These pictures explore beyond the definite and enter into the mysterious and transformative properties of our imagination.

-BACK TO DRAWINGS
+BACK TO RECENT WORK